secretstartups/handbook/sales/field-operations/sales-strategy/analytics/sal-heatmap/index.html.md

 ### Goal

-The SAL Heatmap provides a high level view of current achivement, coverage and pipe generation for each SAL within a region.
+The SAL Heatmap provides a high level view of current achivement, pipe coverage to quota and pipe generation for each SAL within a region.

-Its purpose is to allow leadership to drive a focused conversation regarding each SAL priorities, based on their specific strengths and weaknesses.
-The clear overview also allows SALs to self-assess against their peers, empowering them to share best practices where going strong, or ask for support where facing challenges.

 **Example screenshot of the SAL Heatmap:**